Lego Batman: Video games

-An anthology game called Lego Batman: Legacy of the Dark Knight will be released in 2026 for Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S consoles.
-This game will follow the Batman movies.
+A video game called Lego Batman: Legacy of the Dark Knight was released in 2026 for Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S consoles.
+This game features an original story based on the live-action Batman films.

 Awards and nominations

 In 2012, Batwing Battle Over Gotham City was awarded "DreamToys" in the Construction category by the Toy Retailers Association.

 In 2014, Batman Man-Bat attack was awarded "DreamToys" in the Build The World category by the Toy Retailers Association.